aelvan/Imager-Craft/README.md

     {% set transform = craft.imager.transformImage(externalUrl, { width: 400 }, {}, { imgixProfile: 'external' }) %}

 **excludeFromPurge (bool):** Exclude this source from purging.
-Note that profiles with the `sourceIsWebProxy` setting set to `true` will be excluded from purging regardless of this value.
+Note that profiles with the `sourceIsWebProxy` setting set to `true` will be excluded from purging regardless of this value. _This setting affects both automatic purging when Assets are replaced (or edited with the Image Editor) and manual purges triggered by the element action._
 **apiKey (string):** Will override the `imgixApiKey` setting when Imager attempts to purge images for a particular profile.
 Useful if you use sources belonging to different Imgix accounts.

 ### optimizeType [string]